Shark Hair Dryer vs Dyson: our beauty team compares the Supersonic and Style iQ

-Attachments: Diffuser, concentrator nozzle, style brush
+Attachments: Diffuser, concentrator nozzle and style brush

-Buy it if: You're after great value for money and don't mind that it's a noisier, heavier option
+Buy it if: You're after great value for money and don't mind that it's a noisier, heavier option.

 Attachments: Wide-tooth comb, gentle air attachment, flyaway attachment, styling concentrator, diffuser

 Review: The Dyson Supersonic looks and acts the part.
-Its jet-like motor efficiently dries hair, cutting our drying time in half while smoothing strands with negative ions.
+Its jet-like motor efficiently dries hair, cutting drying time in half while smoothing strands through negative ions.
 It can also create a variety of looks – from smooth styles using the super concentrator to defined natural curls with the diffuser.

 How we tested the Shark Hair Dryer vs Dyson Supersonic